anticomputer/emacs-codeql/README.md

 1. Install cask.
 2. run `cask install` for my fork (`git clone --branch anticomputer-ql git@github.com:/anticomputer/tree-sitter-langs-1`) of `tree-sitter-langs` from its project root.
 3. Download a copy of the [binary release](https://github.com/tree-sitter/tree-sitter/releases/tag/v0.19.5) of `tree-sitter` and put it in your `PATH` somewhere. `tree-sitter` version <0.20 is required due to a breaking change in >= 0.20, I use 0.19.5.
-4. Compile the QL support using `script/compile ql` from `tree-sitter-langs` project root.
+4. Compile the QL support using `script/compile ql` from `tree-sitter-langs` project root (note: this also has nodejs as a dependency).

 If you're on a Mac, you'll also need to set `EMACSDATA` and `EMACSLOADPATH` correctly, e.g when using MacPorts Emacs.app: